Gina Carano: 2020s

-In February 2021, Carano shared an Instagram post that compared "hating someone for their political views" to the persecution of Jews by their fellow citizens during the Holocaust and included an image taken during the Lviv pogroms.
-(Note: The Instagram post read: "Jews were beaten in the streets, not by Nazi soldiers but by their neighbors ... even by children.
+In February 2021, Carano shared an Instagram post that compared "hating someone for their political views" to the early stages of persecution of Jews by their fellow citizens before the Holocaust (Note: The Instagram post read: "Jews were beaten in the streets, not by Nazi soldiers but by their neighbors ... even by children.
 Because history is edited, most people today don't realize that to get to the point where Nazi soldiers could easily round up thousands of Jews, the government first made their own neighbors hate them simply for being Jews.
-How is that any different from hating someone for their political views?")
+How is that any different from hating someone for their political views?") and included an image taken during the Lviv pogroms.
 Many critics interpreted the post as comparing American conservatives to Jews in Nazi Germany.
 Shortly afterward, Lucasfilm stated that Carano was no longer employed by the company, saying that "her social media posts denigrating people based on their cultural and religious identities are abhorrent and unacceptable".
 A series of posts in which she mocked the use of face masks during the COVID-19 pandemic in the United States was also cited by Lucasfilm, as well as her repeated accusations of voter fraud during the 2020 presidential election.
 She was also dropped by the United Talent Agency.

-A week later, Carano announced she would be developing, producing, and starring in a new film project with conservative media company The Daily Wire.
+A week later, Carano announced she would be developing, producing, and starring in a new film project with conservative news company The Daily Wire.
 The film, White Knuckle, was to be about revenge by a survivor of an attempted murder by a serial killer.
 The film was scheduled to begin production in October 2021 in Tennessee, Utah, and Montana.
 In the U.S., it was to be released exclusively to subscribers of The Daily Wire, and was to be released internationally by Voltage Pictures.
 In May 2021, Carano appeared as a guest on an episode of the show Running Wild with Bear Grylls.
 By fall 2021, the White Knuckle project had been cancelled at Carano's behest, due to her unwillingness to comply with Hollywood's COVID-19 mask and vaccine requirements.
 The group began production on the replacement film, a Western entitled Terror on the Prairie, that was released exclusively to Daily Wire subscribers in June 2022.